Is It REALLY Veganism That’s Changing The Face of Extreme Music?

 But is changing the face of extreme music a good or a bad thing?
 There is no clear answer to this in the text.
 There are, however, a few things to consider when we talk about “the face of Black Metal”.

 What does actually Black Metal represent?

-What to me was most striking about this story is just how young these boys are when they create the foundation of what we today call Black Metal.
-The really crazy shit that we like to associate with this music scene was isolated to a particular time and space, namely Norway in the early nineties, and it was primarily carried out by those very young men.
+What to me was most striking about this story is just how young these boys were when they’ve created the foundation of what we today call Black Metal.
+The really wild shit that we like to associate with this music scene was isolated to a particular time and space, namely Norway in the early nineties, and it was primarily carried out by those very young men.
 It is here that we find Pelle Ohlins (a.k.a Dead) suicide, the murder of Øystein Aarseth (a.k.a Euronymous) and a ton of burning churches.
 What happened to the Black Metal scene after Varg Vikernes (Burzum) was sent to prison has been radically different.

 And it is precisely the message that I think we need to look closer at if we really want to understand Black Metal and why it might attract vegans (characterized by their anti-speciesist, anti-anthropocentric ideology).

-In the light of this anti-anthropocentric heritage it is not at all far-fetched to bring in the ethics of Animal Liberation or Environmental Protection.
-Maybe these ideas are even a more eligible reason to despise mankind in the 21st Century than any other?
+In the light of this anti-anthropocentric heritage it is not at all far-fetched to bring in the ethics of Animal Liberation or Environmental Protection into the music.
+Maybe these ideas are even more eligible reason to despise mankind in the 21st Century than any other?
 Bands such as Cattle Decapitation has given brilliant examples on how Metal artwork and lyrics can be used to convey a message of hatred towards humans due to their actions towards animals.

 But to return to the initial question:

 IS veganism changing the face of Black Metal?